mendaomn/15minutes/README.md

 You just need to click on the map to see coloured the zones reachable in that time, and you can share that map using a qrcode.

+A stub for printing the map with the qrcode is also provided.

 ## Running via `docker-compose`

 ### 1. Get the `pbf`